mkoltsov/math/README.md

 # math
-A repository for completed tasks
+A repository for completed tasks of "math for computer science" training course